 In 2007, the UIS launched a special survey to gather detailed information on national education systems worldwide.
 The survey includes a range of questions for each education programme on issues such as entry requirements, entry age, duration and diplomas obtained, as well as their corresponding ISCED level for pre-primary to tertiary education.
 In addition, countries are consulted individually, when necessary, to resolve potential classification problems which might compromise the comparability of their education data.

 Based on this information, the UIS produces individual ISCED mappings for each country in consultation with national statisticians.
 In particular, we are working closely with sub-Saharan African countries to improve their ISCED mappings as part of efforts to improve data quality in the region.

 Who uses the mappings?

-First and foremost, the mappings help Member States to report their data in an internationally comparative framework.
-In turn, the Institute uses the mappings to ensure the international comparability of its education statistics.
-In addition, data users can look to the mappings for more specific information on a country’s education system.
+First and foremost, the mappings help Member States to report their data in an internationally comparable framework.
+In turn, the UIS uses the mappings to ensure the international comparability of its education statistics.
+In addition, data users can look at the mappings for more specific information on a country’s education system.